tmunzer/mist_library/README.md

 - [report_rogues.py](scripts/reports/report_rogues.py): Python script to gerenate a Rogue AP report.
 - [report_switch_snapshot.py](scripts/reports/report_switch_snapshot.py): Python script to gerenates a list of all the switches for a specified org/site
 - [report_wlans.py](scripts/reports/report_wlans.py): Python script to list all WLANs from orgs/sites and their parameters, and save it to a CSV file.
+## Utils
+- [encryption.py](scripts/utils/encryption.py): Python script manage encryption of the generated files.
+This file can be used to generate RSA Private and Public keys for encryption, to encrypt file (AES encryption, AES key is RSA Protected) or to decrypt encryted files.